drrobotk/drrobotk.github.io/aboutme.md

 <p align="center"><a href="https://www.witherowbrooke.co.uk/"><img src="https://images.squarespace-cdn.com/content/v1/5f9b483a3274976f2be7ff49/1629543370730-SJGZ5LRA0O2PYEP44JGH/WBLOGO.png" alt="isolated" width="300"/></a></p>

 I also worked as a freelance mathematics content writer and video developer for [Nagwa](https://www.nagwa.com/en/), a leading educational technology company in the Middle East and North Africa.
-I was responsible for developing educational videos and content for the company's online platform for topics in mathematics from GCSE to graduate levevel, such as algebra, trigonometry, calculus and statistics.
+I was responsible for developing educational videos and content for the company's online platform for topics in mathematics from GCSE to graduate level, such as algebra, trigonometry, calculus and statistics.

 <p align="center"><a href="https://www.nagwa.com/en/"><img src="https://contents.nagwa.com/content/images/logo.svg" alt="isolated" width="200"/></a></p>